What is the Gifted and Talented Education (GATE) Program?

 - engaging students in project-based learning including open-ended projects.

 - providing an opportunity for GATE students to research an interest and present their finding during their GATE individual projects.

-Besides the differentiated curriculum delivered in the regular classroom, Los Paseos offers a variety of opportunities to GATE students both during and after school.
+Los Paseos offers a variety of opportunities to GATE students after school.
 These include:

 How Are Students Identified?